 International Scholar COVID-19 Information

-A: Please work with your Yale host department to see if you can extend your time at Yale temporarily.
-To extend your J visa you will need to have extended health insurance, funding at the Yale minimum levels and an extended academic appointment.
+Also, please work with your Yale host department to see if you can extend your appointment at Yale temporarily.
+To extend your DS-2019 for J visa you will need to have extended health insurance, funding at the Yale minimum levels and an extended academic appointment.
 The university is committed to assisting international scholars however we can, including making special arrangements whenever possible.

-A: In some cases, OISS has been able to petition the U.S. State Department to make a special exception and allow Short Term Scholars to change to J-1 Research Scholars, which allow for more time.
-Please contact your OISS adviser to discuss.
+In some cases, OISS has been able to petition the U.S. State Department to make a special exception and allow Short Term Scholars to change to J-1 Research Scholars, which allow for more time.
+Please contact your adviser directly to discuss options.
 To process this type of request, OISS would need evidence of:

 - An extended Yale academic appointment